totofile/Azure-Tools/Export-SPN-Secret-Cert-Expiry/Secret-Cert-Expiry-Blob+File-AzStorage-Export/README.md

 ### Authentiaction
 The script uses certificate-based authentication, but you can switch to another authentication method if needed.

+### Optional: Upload to Azure Storage

+The function `Upload-ToAzureStorage` is included in the script to upload the generated CSV file to Azure Blob Storage and File Storage.
+This step is optional.
+You can comment out or remove the function call at the end of the script.

 ### Azure Storage Requirements

 To upload files to Azure Storage, you need: